NavyaG-lab/Tech-writer/how-tos/itaipu/change-continuous-deployment-pipeline-details.md

 1. Implement the unit test using [Workflows](https://playbooks.nubank.com.br/cicd/workflows/quickstart/#introduction)

     * The good side is - already integrated in `tektoncd pipeline` and is already how things has been done.

-    * The downside is:

-      * If itaipu's build is inexistent, all should be built before one can only use them.
+    * The downside is - If itaipu's build is inexistent, all should be built before one can only use them.

 ## Detailing the implementation of TektonCD and Workflows